freezedev/grunt-amd-tamer/README.md

 Type: `Boolean`
 Default value: `true`

-Generates a source map for the generated files
+Generates a source map for the generated files.
+The source mapping URL does not get appended automatically though, you need handle that manually using `options.footer`.

 #### options.blacklist
 Type: `Array`